-Employees are strictly prohibited from sending electronic communications of a harassing, intimidating, offensive, or discriminatory nature.
+Employees are strictly prohibited from sending ~~, or knowingly receiving,~~ electronic communications of a harassing, intimidating, offensive, or discriminatory nature.
 The guidelines set forth in the Policy Against Harassment are fully applicable to electronic communications.
 Such conduct, or any other conduct in violation of this policy, may result in immediate dismissal or other disciplinary measures.